Last Updated: 03/02/2026

 After you’ve had a breather its important to get started on your game plan!

-- Record what abnormal signs your puppy is showing and when they started.
+- Record the abnormal signs your puppy is showing and when they started.

 - Call your local veterinarian or emergency centre to book an appointment